 Now that you have planned where everything is going to go and how it might be serviced by electric and data points, you can now think what you need.

 Desktop computers are a great investment.
 They are relatively cheap to buy and will come with everything that you need.
 Desktop computers come in a range of sizes and can go under the desk or behind an LCD monitor.
 There are also integrated models that have the Computer and Screen built into one unit.
-If you are just after a standard workstation that doesn't need to be a power horse then something like an RM One or Viglen Omnino make perfect classroom computers.

 Desktop computers generally have faster processors, larger hard disks and more memory making them ideal for Video Editing as well as the usual Word processing and Internet surfing.
+When choosing Desktops, spend the extra on the Solid State Hard drive (SSD) option, your teachers and students will appreciate the extra performance.

 Over time, the laptop batteries will begin to fail, holding less and less charge than they did before.
 Ideally you should budget to replace the batteries at least once a year – or make sure your supplier has a battery replacement policy.

 Laptops are generally are designed with medium range processors and smaller hard disks so that they can make power savings.
 However they can still be used for intensive video editing as well as Word processing and Internet Surfing.
+When choosing Laptops, spend the extra on the Solid State Hard drive (SSD) option, your teachers and students will appreciate the extra performance.

 Schools generally have a lot of software that they will want to use on the computers.
 It is essential that schools are aware of the license conditions that exist on the software that they use.
-Most computers will come with a Windows License; this might be Windows XP or Windows Vista.
+Most computers will come with a Windows License; this might be Windows 7, 8.1 or Windows 10.
 If you intend to connect the computers up to a Windows Server you will also require a Client Access License for each computer.
 If you want to use Microsoft Office on all of your computers you will also need the correct licenses for each version of Microsoft Office that you intend to use.

 Many schools make the mistake of referring to their Microsoft software as having a Site License.
 Let’s make it clear that there is no such thing as a Microsoft Site License.
 There are of course subscription based annual licenses from Microsoft that can cover all of the computers in the school, but you will need to budget for this type of license.